Cloud key management

 5. Test sharing an encrypted Google Doc

-Validate successful connection from Google Workspace to the CryptoHub
+Perform the following steps to validate a successful connection from Google Workspace to the CryptoHub:

 1